IU-projects-org/finndata_project/README.md

-# FinnData project
+# FinnData project 💼

-A Flutter project for the CPMDWF course midterm.
+A Flutter project for the CPMDWF course midterm.\
 It uses [FinnHub api](https://finnhub.io) for fetching data about stocks, that's been displayed in the app.

-## Description of a project
+## Description of a project 📝
-It's a stock app.
+It's a stock app.\
+This application allows you to search and receive information about stocks.\
+To do this, you must login or register.

-## How to build
+## How to build ❓
-To generate json seralizable of the created models use
+To generate json serializable of the created models use
  ```bash
 flutter pub run build_runner build
 ```